 The Human Organizational Leadership and Development (HOLD) program offers Carolina undergraduates a unique program of study that combines education, social science, policy, analytics, and leadership education.
 Also incorporating a strong experiential learning component, students graduate prepared to lead positive change within a range of organizations.

-We seek productive and meaningful partnerships across disciplinary and institutional boundaries, working with all stakeholders within and beyond formal institutions of education.
-A well-educated, diverse and empowered public is key to addressing social inequities and injustices, promoting and supporting the health and well-being of all; and ensuring the competitiveness and prosperity of our state and nation.
+We value and foster productive and meaningful partnerships across disciplinary and institutional boundaries, working with stakeholders within and beyond formal institutions of education.
+A well-educated, diverse and empowered public is critical to addressing social inequities and injustices, promoting and supporting the health and well-being of all, and ensuring the competitiveness and prosperity of our state and nation.